Ordinary Wage (OW) VS Additional Wage (AW): What’s The Difference (And Why It Matters To Employers And Employees)

 Why Is It Important To Classify Ordinary Wages And Additional Wages Correctly

 CPF contributions are computed based on an employee’s total wages.
-Hence, it is essential for employers to do the correct classification of OW and AW because there are different ceilings for the two.
+Hence, employers need to correctly classify OW and AW because there are different ceilings for the two.
 This, in turn, will affect the amount of CPF contributions payable.

 There is a different ceiling for Ordinary Wage and Additional Wage.
 The Ordinary Wage Ceiling limits the amount of OW that would attract CPF contributions each month.
-The OW Ceiling is currently capped at $6,000.
+The OW Ceiling is capped at $7,400 from January 2025.
+This OW ceiling will be raised to the first $8,000 by 1 January 2026.

 The amount of CPF contributions payable on AW is capped at the yearly AW Ceiling of